-Chionodoxa is one of the earliest and loveliest spring flowering bulbs, adding beauty to the garden.
-Flowers are saucer-shaped with a conspicuous white eye in the centre and bloom in very early spring.
+Chionodoxa are one of the earliest and loveliest spring flowering bulbs, adding beauty to the garden.
+Flowers are saucer-shaped with a conspicuous white eye in the center and bloom in very early spring.

 - Growing up to 4-6 in. tall (10-20 cm), each bulb produces 2-3 narrow, basal leaves and an upright flower stalk which is topped by a loose one-sided raceme of attractive starry flowers.